Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

 Tracking

-The name is derived from the fact that each recording that you make (whether it is guitar, vocals, bass, etc.) is saved to an individual and unique track on your recording software.
+The name is derived from the fact that each recording that you make (whether it is guitar, vocals, bass, etc.) is saved to an individual and unique file within your recording software.

 Having each instrument, musician, or take on its own dedicated track is powerful because it allows you to have a tremendous amount of flexibility in your project during the Mixing phase.

-You'll be able to trim the level, add effects, and adjust the EQ of each track, giving you total control of your song.
+You'll be able to trim the level, add effects, and adjust the EQ of each one, giving you total control of your song.

 In the past the recording process would happen with a magnetic tape, but today we can take advantage of recording straight to your computers hard drive.

-As a result it's easier than ever to record and keep as many tracks as you need.
+As a result it's easier than ever to record and keep as many takes as you need.

 Storage space is so cheap and abundant that there's no need to throw away anything away.

-It may feel like a lot to worry about at first, but I know that after recording a few tracks you'll be on your way toward creating your masterpiece.
+It may feel like a lot to worry about at first, but I know that after getting a few recordings under your belt you'll be on your way toward creating your masterpiece.

 There are 3 main ingredients of a great track.